 During August 2015 I held a “one woman show” called Diversions at the Hastings Arts Forum (HAF), St Leonards on Sea.
 I used both galleries and showed a mixture of work including installations including Birdland 2 (an installation featuring The Crow) .
 During the show I worked on some new collages and was asked to make a collage in the same style but about the Beatles to raise funds in aid of the Macmillan Cancer Support.
 As a result of my research for that piece (looking at Beatlemania, fandom, the Shea Stadium concert etc.) I also made a new screenprint on the same topic and numbers 1 and 2 were also donated to Macmillan as part of their fund-raising.
 Since then number 3 has been donated in support of the HAF.

 My most recent solo exhibition (Black, White & Splashes of Colour) comprised 23 new prints of various types (made in a single six-month period – July 2016 and January 2017) along with some older work in browsers and was held in Gallery 1 of the Hasting Arts Forum.
-During the show I was in the gallery a lot of the time making some work (a new acrylic drawing / painting based on the same photograph as Trees & Roots II – see Recent Work) and starting some new botanical paintings/drawings similar to Cactus.
+During the show I was in the gallery a lot of the time making some work (a new acrylic drawing / painting based on the same photograph as Trees & Roots II) and starting some new botanical paintings/drawings similar to Cactus.
 Also during May some of my smaller prints could be seen in Eva Wibberley and Friends’ Open House as part of the Brighton Arts Festival.
 My work was also shown in the Martyrs Gallery Summer Salon and the Affordable Art Fair.
 The Linchpin Graphics group of artists exhibited at the Da Vinci Hotel and Art Gallery in Eastbourne during the last quarter of the year and will be putting on a show arts@thecrypt in Seaford (April / May 2018) and the group’s work (including my Caves, Graves & Temples series of monotypes) can be seen at the Da Vinci Hotel and Art Gallery in Eastbourne.